Now cleared to reopen in some capacity throughout the Seattle area, restaurants wrestle with how quickly to embrace the return

 Owner Dan Bugge will reopen his scenic patio The White Swan Public House on Lake Union (about 40 seats).
 But his smaller places, Matt’s in the Market and Radiator Whiskey at Pike Place Market, will stay closed.
 He’s offering a menu featuring greatest hits from his three restaurants at White Swan, including Matt’s in the Market’s fish sandwich and Radiator Whiskey’s braised brisket.
 Even when the White Swan was just doing takeout, the restaurant drew large crowds since customers just used the benches and park to hold picnics he said.
 He expects record crowds this weekend if the weather holds up.

-Rich Fox, the CEO of Weimann-Maclise Restaurants, plans to reopen four of his 10 Seattle-area restaurants including the Rhein Haus (seating 100) in Seattle and in Tacoma (seating 125), Poquitos (seating 55) in Bothell and Seaplane (seating 50) in Kenmore.
-Fox is negotiating with the city of Kenmore to add 10 more tables outside in public space.
+Rich Fox, the CEO of Weimann-Maclise Restaurants, plans to reopen four of his 10 Seattle-area restaurants including the Rhein Haus (seating 100) in Seattle and in Tacoma (seating 125), Poquitos (seating 55) in Bothell and Seaplane Kitchen & Bar (seating 60) in Kenmore.
+Fox is negotiating with the city of Kenmore to add about 10 more tables outside in public space.

 Fremont Brewing will also reopen Saturday with capacity to fit 50 in its beer garden and another 25 indoors.